Explore Bodiam Castle

 Bodiam Castle

-Inside, the castle is set out in a quadrangular shape with four towers and a central courtyard.
-With the help of information boards, you can explore the ruins of the great hall, the kitchen, private apartments, and servants’ quarters as well as the towers and chapel.
 Despite being in ruins, you get a real sense of how magnificent it must have once been here and you can almost hear the whispers of the families who lived here so long ago.
 Being able to climb the towers and look down gives you a real sense of proportion and it’s hard not to be intrigued by the history of the place.
-When you have finished exploring the castle, there are also extensive grounds where you can walk.
+When you have finished exploring the castle, there are also extensive grounds where you can walk and a café where you can get refreshments.

 Bodiam Castle